aartibhagat/M2-Embedded_Basic-standard-calculator/1_Requirements/readme.md

 # **Introduction:**

-The temperature measurement system is used to measure and control the temperature.It has been implemented by using Atmega32 in a simulation software named SimulIDE using Embedded C.
+The temperature measurement system is used to measure and control the temperature.It has been implemented by using Atmega328 in a simulation software named SimulIDE using Embedded C. We can install this system in the vehicles to control the temperature in it.
+Each subsystem within an Electric Vehicle (EV) requires temperature monitoring.
+On board charger, DC/DC converter and Inverter/motor control require safe and efficient control to protect the power switch (MOSFET/IGBT/SiC).
+Battery management systems (BMS) also require fine resolution of temperature measurement on cell level.
+The one component that must be accurate at extreme temperatures in order to protect the system is no doubt the temperature sensor.
+Accurate temperature information allows the processor to temperature-compensate the system so that the electronic modules can optimize their performance and maximize their reliability no matter the driving conditions.
+This includes temperature sensing of power switches, power magnetic components, heat sinks, PCB, etc. Temperature data also helps to run cooling system in a controlled manner.

 # **Research:**